From Dublin Pubs to Star Wars Paradise: The Ultimate Ireland Itinerary that includes Skellig Michael

 Pack essentials that would make a wilderness survivalist proud: waterproof everything (jacket, pants, backpack cover), sturdy shoes with actual tread, snacks (the island offers no services), and camera equipment with backup batteries.
 The Atlantic’s salt spray renders smartphones temporarily blind, making waterproof cases worth their weight in Irish gold.
 Temperature expectations require adjustment – “summer” in southwest Ireland translates to 60-65°F with wind that redefines your understanding of “breezy.”

 The physical requirements deserve serious consideration – 618 uneven stone steps with no handrails, significant exposure to drops, and terrain that makes grocery store “watch your step” signs seem laughably cautious.
 Those with mobility issues or severe height phobias should consider the alternative experiences described in the backup plan below.
-Star Wars enthusiasts discover that Luke Skywalker’s dramatic final resting place looks significantly smaller in person, while history buffs marvel that medieval monks built stone structures that have outlasted most modern construction.
+Star Wars enthusiasts discover that Luke Skywalker’s dramatic final resting place looks significantly smaller in person, while history buffs marvel that medieval monks built stone structures that have outlasted most modern construction – truly a highlight of any Ireland bucket list adventure.

 Day 9: Skellig Michael Backup Day or Dingle Peninsula